Click on the names below for biographies and contact info of staff members.

 - Richard James Burgess

 Richard James Burgess brings more than forty years of international music business experience to Smithsonian Folkways Recordings.
 As a music producer and recording artist he has many gold and platinum recordings to his name.
 He has worked as a studio musician, audio engineer, artist manager, and major label consultant, and has owned record labels and booking agencies.
-Richard authored the book The Art of Music Production (currently being updated for a 4th ed.), and he lectures internationally on the subject of music production and the music business.
+Richard authored the book The Art of Music Production, and he lectures internationally on the subject of music production and the music business.
 Educated at Berklee College of Music, Boston; Guildhall School of Music and Drama, London, he earned his Ph.D. in musicology from the University of Glamorgan.
 He played with the National Youth Jazz Orchestra of Great Britain and has won awards from Music Week (UK Producers Award), British Arts Council, Park Lane Group, and the Greater London Arts Association.

 - Olivia Cadaval